-- A proceeding for an offence against this Act must be taken in a summary way under the Justices Act 1886. - The proceeding must start within the later of- (2) - 1 year after the offence is committed; or (a) - 1 year after the offence comes to the complainant's (b) knowledge, but within 2 years after the offence is committed.
+- (1) A proceeding for an offence against this Act must be taken in a summary way under the Justices Act 1886. - (2) The proceeding must start within the later of- - (a) 1 year after the offence is committed; or - (b) 1 year after the offence comes to the complainant's knowledge, but within 2 years after the offence is committed.